As an Amazon Associate I earn from qualifying purchases.

 I’m not going to include the obvious benefit of price in my list.
 I will just say this: if you head down to your local office supply store you will pay more for a crappier chair.
 Fat guy gaming chairs just can’t be had in local stores.
 So save yourself some time (and money if you need to) and check this one out!

-Your shiny new chair doesn’t belong on a crusty yellow vinyl mat (or worse, your carpet).
-We wrote a full article about the best heavy duty office chair mats, but if you ain’t got the time fo’ that, we recommend this mat on Amazon.
+We wrote a full article about the best heavy-duty office chair mats, but if you ain’t got the time for that, we recommend this mat on Amazon.